butlerwill1/housing_project/readme.md

 ## Project Overview

-This project leverages UK Land Registry data, enriching it with socio-economic information by postcode district to uncover insightful correlations and patterns.
-It involves several key components, including data processing, geospatial merging, analytics with PySpark, and visualization through a Streamlit dashboard, aiming to provide a comprehensive understanding of property transaction dynamics in relation to socio-economic factors.
+This project leverages UK Land Registry data, enriching it with socio-economic information by postcode district to generate location based insights.
+It involves several key components, including Apache Spark Big Data processing, geospatial merging, and visualization through a Streamlit dashboard, aiming to provide a comprehensive understanding of property transaction dynamics in relation to socio-economic factors.

 ## Features